-Part 2- How to Help a Child Deal with Emotional Outbursts
+Part two focuses on Do or Not to DO – Help a Child Deal with Emotional Outbursts.

 Emotional outbursts can make life difficult both for you and your kid.
 In Part one of this article, we learned about the causes of emotional outbursts and how you can cope with your child’s outbursts.
 In this article, we shall learn how to help your child regulate and control their emotions.